 Background Dry weather urban runoff is contaminated water that is generated from day-to-day activities such as over-irrigating lawns, washing cars and hosing down driveways.
 This untreated water flows into stormdrains.
-The flow can be filled with pathogens (disease causing organisms), toxics, pesticides and other materials that can contaminate beaches and lead to beach postings.
+The flow can be filled with pathogens (disease causing organisms), toxics, pesticides and other materials that can contaminate beaches and lead to beach postings and beach closures.

 A 1999 Huntington Beach closure investigation indicated that the dry weather urban runoff flowing into the Pacific Ocean may have caused or contributed to shoreline contamination and high bacteria levels.
 As a result, the Orange County Sanitation District (OCSD) began the Dry weather Urban Runoff Diversion Program.

-Since 1999, OCSD has been successfully reducing bacterial exceedances along Orange County’s beaches.
+Since 1999, OCSD has successfully reduced bacterial exceedances along Orange County’s beaches.